hiero-ledger/hiero-docs/mainnet/fees/transaction-records.md

 There are, in general, 5 types of accounts associated with a transaction:

-1. Senders – the accounts from which hbars are being sent
+1. Senders – the accounts from which hbars are being sent.
-2. Receivers – the accounts to which hbars are being sent
+2. Receivers – the accounts to which hbars are being sent.
 3. Payer – the account that pays the fees associated with the transaction.
 4. Network – the Hedera account that receives the component of the fees that compensate the network for processing the transaction.
-5. Node – the account of whichever node submits the transaction to the network for consensus
+5. Node – the account of whichever node submits the transaction to the network for consensus.

 **Notes**